vandy1297/vandy1297/README.md

 - 👩🏻‍💻 i'm a **Data Scientist**
 - 🫶🏻 highly passionate about: **Predictive Analytics** and **Data Visualization**
 - 🙋🏻‍♀️ what i am upto: currently learning **Product Management** & getting my **CSPO Certification**
-- 👀 I am also a **Full Stack Engineer** who loves to build interactive experiences that live on the web.
+- 👀 i am also a **Full Stack Engineer** who loves to build interactive experiences that live on the web.
+- 📫 currently open to job opportunities.
+Drop a message to vxm6764@mavs.uta.edu

 <br>